Ellie Goulding discography

 In 2023, Goulding and Harris released their third collaboration, titled "Miracle".
 The track was a commercial success in Europe, specially in the United Kingdom where it became Goulding's 35 chart entry in the UK Official Singles Charts, the most entries for any British female soloist in history, and spent eight non-consecutive weeks at number one, becoming Goulding's fourth UK number-one, and her longest running number one single to date.
 In its second week at number one, Goulding's fifth studio album, Higher Than Heaven was released and debuted atop the UK Albums Chart, marking the first time Goulding simultaneously had a number-one single and album in her career.
 The record also became her fourth UK number-one album, tying with Adele, as the British female artists with the most number ones albums in UK history.
 The album spawned the singles: "Easy Lover", "All by Myself", "Let It Die", "Like a Saviour" and "By the End of the Night".
 In September 2023, Goulding collaborated with music producer TSHA, and singer-songwriter Gregory Porter, on the single "Somebody".
 During 2024, Goulding released two remixes: "Brightest Blue" (with Nature), and "I Adore You" (alongside J Balvin) and three acclaimed electronic dance collaborations: "Leave Me Slowly" (with Starsmith), "Free" (with Calvin Harris), and "In My Dreams" (with Four Tet).
-Goulding achieved further acclaim with the release of "Hypnotized" (with Anyma) on early 2025.
+She also appeared as a featured artist on "My Life/Happiness (Skit)" from Big Sean's Better Me Than You (2024).
+Goulding achieved further acclaim with the release of "Hypnotized" (with Anyma) in early 2025.
+She followed this with two more singles later that year: "Save My Love" (with Marshmello and Avaion) and "Destiny", which was released as the ending them for the Japanese manga series Clevatess.
+In 2026, Goulding appeared as a featured artist on two records: "Don't Want Your Love" from Illenium's Odyssey and "Hush" from Muse's The Wow!
+Signal.
+Goulding's sixth studio album I Know Too Much was released on 4 September 2026, spawning four singles: "Black Prada Dress", "4 Seasons", "Ravers" and "For Your Entertainment".